-The EU loves process.
-I almost pronounced that in German: 'Proz-ess'.
-You will now have to satisfy the European Commission that you have adapted your laws and administrative procedures to many aspects of political, administrative, economic and social activity so that you are capable of living under the pillars of the Union, the Four Freedoms: free movement of people, goods, services and capital.
+trative procedures to many aspects of political, administrative, economic and social activity so that you are capable of living under the pillars of the Union, the Four Freedoms: free movement of people, goods, services and capital.

-'Negotiation' is not really the proper term, because the EU cannot 'negotiate' the basic rules that enable those Four Freedoms, otherwise there would be no single market, in particular.
-That's why, except on the margins where they might give you some extra time to adopt laws that you have particular trouble with, Ukraine must simply adopt about 130 000 pages of legal documents grouped into 35 chapters that form the rules to which all EU member states adhere.
+'Negotiation' is not really the proper term, because the EU Commission scrutiny with no prisoners taken.
+I explained cannot 'negotiate' the basic rules that enable those Four why earlier with a Polish example: without an independent Freedoms, otherwise there would be no single market, in judiciary and financial control, the whole EU Internal Market particular.
+That's why, except on the margins where they and indeed whole European house falls down. might give you some extra time to adopt laws that you have Remember always: the Union (as we call it) is not a country, particular trouble with, Ukraine must simply adopt about 130 000 pages of legal documents grouped into 35 chapters but it is truly - and legally - a Union of EU citizens, a polity that form the rules to which all EU member states adhere. founded on solidarity.

 Each chapter represents a policy area, and the degree of complexity of each depends on the scale and depth of European integration in that policy area.
-For instance, the chapters on 'Public Procurement' (by which every company in Europe will be able to compete for Ukrainian contracts and vice versa), 'Competition Policy' (tremendous EU powers to bust up national, European and even international cartels) or 'Financial Services' (which regulates the entire financial system and markets) will be heavy going, whereas 'Science and Research' or 'Education and Culture' will be easy because the EU has little power over those areas.
+For instance, the chapters on 'Public Procurement' (by which every company in Europe will be able to compete for Ukrainian contracts

-But it is not difficult to predict that, for Ukraine - as for so many of us in Eastern Europe - chapters like 'Judiciary and Fundamental Rights', 'Justice, Freedom and Security' or 'Financial Control' will be the subject of laser-sharp Commission scrutiny with no prisoners taken.
-I explained why earlier with a Polish example: without an independent judiciary and financial control, the whole EU Internal Market and indeed whole European house falls down.
+But it is not difficult to predict that, for Ukraine - as for so many of us in Eastern Europe - chapters like 'Judiciary and Fundamental Rights', 'Justice, Freedom and Security' or 'Financial Control' will be the subject of laser-sharp